maelvls/homebrew-amc/README.md

    default.
 Use `--with-doc` to them (I disabled it as it didn't work because of a problem with the japanese fonts).
 But you can download every PDF at https://download.auto-multiple-choice.net.
-4. you can install the dev version using `--HEAD`
+4. you can install the dev version using `brew install maelvalais/amc/auto-mutiple-choice --HEAD`

 5. The font *Linux Libertine O* can be used in tex or amc-txt files or for annotating marks.
 Note that if you install Libertine using brew, i.e.,